-I write regular columns for Ms. Magazine, including “Ms. Feminist Know-It-All” online, and “Bookmarks” in the print publication.
-I have articles, book reviews, and interviews published and forthcoming in Pulp Magazine; Ms.; ONEPIN; The Startup; Fearless, She Wrote; The Startup; Invisible Illness; Library Management; Canadian Journal of History; Resources for Gender and Women’s Studies: A Feminist Review; and Journal of American History.
+I write two regular columns for Ms. Magazine, including “Ms. Feminist Know-It-All” online, and “Bookmarks” in the print publication.
+I have articles, book reviews, and interviews published and forthcoming in Ms.; Gay & Lesbian Review; Women’s Review of Books; Foreword Reviews; Pulp Magazine; Farewell Alarms; The Startup; Fearless, She Wrote; The Startup; Invisible Illness; Library Management; Canadian Journal of History; Resources for Gender and Women’s Studies: A Feminist Review; and Journal of American History.
 See my About and Writing pages for more information.

-Highly driven and focused on smashing goals, I still carve out time to travel; hang out with my girls (see the photo); binge old episodes of Survivor; and drink mules.
+Highly driven and focused on smashing goals, I still carve out time to travel; hang out with my girls (see the photo); binge on trashy reality tv; and drink gin.
 An open book, I deal with persistent depression and anxiety, wicked periods and anemia, and bouts of imposter syndrome, but I manage to be positive and hilarious much of the time.
 I prefer animals to people, am an outgoing introvert, and have a killer record collection.